Causal Machine Learning: A Survey and Open Problems: Disentangled Mechanisms via Intervention Data

 Similar to the goal of \method{CGN}, \citet{locatello2020weakly} propose \method{Ada-GVAE}, a generative model that identifies independent representations.
 This method demands two data conditions: (i) the data is a collection of paired samples before and after an unspecified intervention, and (ii) we know the number of intervened latent generative variables.
 Specifically, we have a collection of tuples $\{(\vx_i, \vx^I_i, P )\}_{i=1}^n$ where $P$ is the number of intervened generative variables, and $\vx^I$ denotes a sample after an intervention.
 In contrast to \method{CGN}, they do not require specification of the latent variables of interest, such as \emph{object shape}, but instead sample pairs and latent dimension specification.

-For latent generative variables $\rmZ$, \citet{locatello2020weakly} assume that they are independent, and admit a prior factorization $p(\vz)=\prod_{i=1}^{K} p\left(z_{i}\right)$ (thus a similar causal graph to that assumed in \Cref{fig:cgn_dag}).
-For $I \subset [K]$ the index set of intervened generative variables, $|I|=P$, and $\rmZ_{I} := \rmA$ the intervened generative variables, we have
+For latent generative variables $\rmZ$, \citet{locatello2020weakly} assume that they are independent and admit a prior factorization $p(\vz)=\prod_{i=1}^{K} p\left(z_{i}\right)$ (thus a similar causal graph to that assumed in \Cref{fig:cgn_dag}).
+For $I \subset [K]$ the index set of intervened generative variables where $|I|=P$, and $\rmZ_{I} := \rmA$ the intervened generative variables, we have

 To identify the intervened variables $\rmZ_I$, the unintervened variables $\rmZ_{\bar{I}}$ are chosen to be the $K-P$ variables that induce the smallest values of $\KL(p_{\params}(z_i \mid \vx) \| p_{\params}(z_i \mid \vx^I))$.
 After identification, the posterior distributions for unintervened variables are set to equality between the sample pairs, while the posteriors for the intervened variables are left untouched.
-A maximum likelihood objective is then optimized to learn the generative model.